wdamron/arm/INSTRUCTIONS.md

 ## STUMAXB

+Atomic unsigned maximum on byte in memory, without return: an alias of LDUMAXB, LDUMAXAB, LDUMAXALB, LDUMAXLB.

 ```
 stumaxb Wd, [Xn|SP]
 ```

 ## STUMAXH

+Atomic unsigned maximum on halfword in memory, without return: an alias of LDUMAXH, LDUMAXAH, LDUMAXALH, LDUMAXLH.

 ```
 stumaxh Wd, [Xn|SP]
 ```

 ## STUMAXL

+Atomic unsigned maximum on word or doubleword in memory, without return: an alias of LDUMAX, LDUMAXA, LDUMAXAL, LDUMAXL.

 ```
 stumaxl Wd, [Xn|SP]